rhammock1/rhammock1/README.md

 ### Hi there, my name is Robert Hammock 👋

-## I am a Full-Stack Developer from Charlotte, NC, and I love to use Raspberry Pi and Arduino to solve problems.
+## I am a Full-Stack Developer from Charlotte, NC and I love to use Raspberry Pi and Arduino to solve problems.

   - I’m currently in the Thinkful Engineering Immersion program, and right now I am learning React

 ## My current side projects include:
-  - Building a react app to dynamically display sales statistics for a company called 'Freshlist'
+  - Building a react app to search company recipes for a local Food Hub 'Freshlist'
   - Creating a follower counter for the 'Sports Biz Camps' LinkedIn page
   - Using a Raspberry Pi, openCV, and Arduino to make a robot arm wave and generate a message on a display when it recognizes someone